Macrometacorp/docs/docs/photoniq/fingerprinting/index.md

 ### Browser-Side Agent

 A browser-side JavaScript library (an 'agent') is automatically loaded when visitors access the webpage.
 This library is responsible for collecting various pieces of information about the visitor's browser.
-Once gathered, this data is transmitted to the Digital Fingerprinting service.
+Once gathered, this data is transmitted to the Fingerprint service.
 The information is processed, allowing visitors to be identified using proprietary algorithms and advanced machine-learning models.
 The data types collected include but are not limited to, user agents, screen resolutions, and CPU counts.

 These signals, along with server signals, bot detection, and spoof detection, are used to identify each visitor uniquely.
 A history is kept of when the visitors visited the website and their signals changed.
 But while the signals change, they are always identified as the same visitor.

 ### Server-Side Detection

-Among the techniques the Digital Fingerprinting server uses to identify visitors is determining if a visitor is accessing your website via a VPN.
+Among the techniques the Fingerprint server uses to identify visitors is determining if a visitor is accessing your website via a VPN.
 It compares the visitor's browser time zone with the source address's time zone and a list of well-known public VPN servers to identify if the visitor uses a VPN.

 The server compares the visitor's IP address with their ISP's Autonomous System Numbers (ASN) and detects the visitor’s location has changed.
-With this location, Digital Fingerprinting offers geolocation services to determine the visitor's location, including city, state, and zip code.
+With this location, Fingerprint offers geolocation services to determine the visitor's location, including city, state, and zip code.

 ### Spoof Detection